Raymond Allen Davis incident: Release

 Charges were dropped and Davis was released after payment to the families of the two people he had shot.
-He was released under a principle of Sharia (Islamic law) that allows murder charges to be dismissed if diyya is paid to the deceased's families (if and only if, they agreed without any pressure), an arrangement which is legal and common in Pakistan.
+He was released under a principle of sharia (Islamic law) that allows murder charges to be dismissed if diyya is paid to the deceased's families (if and only if, they agreed without any pressure), an arrangement which is legal and common in Pakistan.

 A senior Pakistani official stated that between $1.4 and $3 million was paid to families of the deceased.
 U.S. Secretary of State Hillary Clinton stated that the U.S. government had not paid money for Davis to be released.
 Davis was also fined Rs20,000 by the judge for possessing illegal firearms.
-An attorney representing the families said that the Pakistani government paid the diyat, but U.S. officials indicated that the U.S. government would reimburse Pakistani authorities.
-Asad Manzoor Butt, a lawyer who had been representing the deceased's relatives, told the media outside the jail that he had been detained for several hours by the prison administration and the heirs had been forced to sign the diyat papers.
+An attorney representing the families said that the Pakistani government paid the diyya, but U.S. officials indicated that the U.S. government would reimburse Pakistani authorities.
+Asad Manzoor Butt, a lawyer who had been representing the deceased's relatives, told the media outside the jail that he had been detained for several hours by the prison administration and the heirs had been forced to sign the diyya papers.

 After being released, Davis was flown to Bagram Airfield in Kabul aboard U.S. aircraft.
 He was accompanied on the flight by Cameron Munter, the U.S. ambassador to Pakistan.
 A senior U.S. official told The Washington Post that Davis was flown there because U.S. wanted Davis out of Pakistan as soon as possible and "it was the closest place" and stated that Davis was in "good spirits."
 The Pakistani newspaper The News International stated that Davis left Lahore at 4:53 p.m. aboard the Viper 18, a 12-seat Cessna and claimed that there were "strong indications" that four family members of the Pakistani men (Imran Haider, brother of Faizan Haider, and Mohammad Waseem, brother of Mohammad Fahim, and two other family members) were on board the plane.

 In December 2012, the Washington Post stated without more details that U.S. Senator John Kerry helped broker the release of Davis.